chinamike65/hugo-tuolesi/content/book2/book2en.md

 The biggest karma in verbal karma is slandering the Buddhadharma, which is as big as killing an arahant.

-The "three disciplines" are the precepts of not liberation, the precepts of bodhisattvas, and the precepts of tantric vehicles.
+The "three disciplines" are the vows of not liberation, the vows of bodhisattvas, and the vows of tantric vehicles.

-The karma of breaking the precepts must be repented.
+The karma of breaking the vows must be repented.

 Don't take empowerments indiscriminately.
 There are precepts for empowerments.
 At the very least, you must receive the Bodhisattva precepts.
 After receiving the Bodhisattva precepts, you must have pure precepts.
 Breaking the precepts is a huge sin.